siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/behavioral/strategy/strategy.md

 * **Strategy Registry**: map keys → strategy implementations (useful for runtime lookup/config).
 * **Factory + Strategy**: combine with a factory to create strategies based on config.
-* **State Pattern**: when strategies also represent states and transitions, consider State pattern (behavior depends on current state and transitions).
+* **State Pattern**: when strategies also represent states and transitions, consider State pattern (behavior depends on current abstractState and transitions).

 ---